potassco/clorm/docs/clorm/factbase.rst

-   The technical reason for not providing the intuitive syntax when querying on the Predicate itself is that this would require overloading the boolean comparison operators for the NonLogicalSymbol's metaclass.
-This would likely cause unexpected behaviour when using the NonLogicalSymbol class in a variety of contexts.
+   The technical reason for not providing the intuitive syntax when querying on the Predicate itself is that this would require overloading the boolean comparison operators for the Predicate's metaclass.
+This would likely cause unexpected behaviour when using the Predicate class in a variety of contexts.
 Furthermore, the use-case for querying on the predicate instance itself is limited, so it was deemed preferable to simply provide a special syntax for this boundary case.